shunjie-t/LoginApplication/README.md

 2. cd LoginApplication
 3. mvn spring-boot:run

-open another command prompt/terminal navigate to the LoginApplication directory and run the following command.
+Open another command prompt/terminal navigate to the LoginApplication directory and run the following command.

+If it is your first time starting this application.

+For Windows<br />
+4. bash react-start.sh install

+For Mac and Linux/GNU<br />
+4. ./react-start.sh install

+Otherwise, run

-For Windows OS<br />
+For Windows<br />
 4. bash react-start.sh

-For mac OS<br />
+For Mac and Linux/GNU<br />
 4. ./react-start.sh

-open a browser and enter this url<br />
+Open a browser and enter this url<br />
 localhost:8080/

 ## User credentials
+Login using the username and password below.

 bryan<br />
 password